 If you’re a travel blogger in your late 30s and beyond you possibly rue all those amazing trips you had in the 90s/early “noughties” that you couldn’t blog/Instagram/Tweet about as social media didn’t exist back then!
 Trips before social media seemed to much more simple.
 You’d simply take along your camera with a few rolls of 36 exposuire film .. and that was it!

-I hadn’t really considered this until I stumbled across a photo album back at my parent’s house and a trip I took to Hawaii via Los Angeles back in 2002.
+I hadn’t really considered this until I stumbled across a photo album back at my parent’s house.
+It contained photos from a trip I took to Hawaii via Los Angeles back in 2002.
 It’s a red coloured, sturdy bound album containing 100 6×4 glossy photos held neatly in little see-through pockets.
 It was rather nostalgic having something tangible to hand that I could actually see and hold, rather than finding a random memory stick at the back of a drawer that’s now obsolete anyway as you’ve updated your laptop a few times since you last inserted it.
 Either way this was a trip I’d love to go on now as it would allow me to blog/Instagram/Tweet about it to my heart’s content.

 What wonderful trips have you been on before social media came along?

 Unique travel experiences written by UK based travel writer Steve Biggs